 Stanley Cup Playoff History

-On April 5, 1932, Busher Jackson become the first player to ever score three goals in one period of a postseason game.
+On April 5, 1932, Busher Jackson became the first player to ever score three goals in one period of a postseason game.
 He scored a hat trick during the second period of the Maple Leafs’ 6-4 win over the Rangers in Game 1 of the Stanley Cup Final.

-Nine years later, Gordie Howe became the highest career point scorer in Stanley Cup playoff history when his goal, in a 3-2 loss to the Blackhawks, gave him 127 career playoff points.
+Six years later, Gordie Howe became the highest career point scorer in Stanley Cup playoff history when his goal, in a 3-2 loss to the Blackhawks, gave him 127 career playoff points.
 He broke the mark held by Montreal’s Maurice Richard.
 He finished his legendary career with 160 playoff points, which is now tied for 22nd all-time.

-On April 5, 1991, Jaromir Jagr scored in overtime to give the Pittsburgh Penguins a 5-4 win over the New Jersey Devils in Game 2 of the Patrick Division Semifinals.
+On April 5, 1991, Jaromir Jagr scored in overtime to give the Pittsburgh Penguins a 5-4 win over the Devils in Game 2 of the Patrick Division Semifinals.
 The goal was Jagr’s first playoff tally of his career.
 He would finish with 78, the 11th-most in NHL history.

 Hello, Goodbye for Lemieux

 Mario Lemieux made his Stanley Cup playoffs debut on April 5, 1989.
-He picked up an assist in the Penguins 3-1 win over the visiting Rangers.
+He picked up an assist in the Penguins’ 3-1 win over the visiting Rangers.
 He would go on to score 76 goals and 172 playoff points in his career.

-Exactly eight years later, Lemieux formally announced that he would retire after the end of the 1996-97 season.
+Exactly eight years later, Lemieux formally announced that he would retire after the 1996-97 season.
 The announcement came following months of speculation.
 At the time of his announcement, Lemieux led the NHL in scoring with 117 points.
 He would return to the Penguins in December of 2000 and play through the end of the 2005-06 season.

 Brodeur Sets the Records Straight